CrassusXY/Pamsi-1/README.md

 Results are shown in ``PAMSI_1.pdf`` file that is written in Polish.

 ## Running the program
-After cloning repository simplyt run ` make ` command.
+After cloning the repository simply run `make` command.
 Later you can run the program using `./pri.out`.